sklintyg/monitoring/logstash/readme.md

 placeholder which exist today.

 Logstash daemon is looking for a configuration file at `/etc/logstash/conf.d/`.
-However, development so far not used the daemon but instead running logstash in the foreground to leverage output to stdout as well as the flags --testconfig and --debug
+However, development has so far not used the daemon but are instead running logstash in the foreground to leverage output to stdout as well as the flags --testconfig and --debug

 ### Running
 Start Logstash with the following command